Italian coast guard starts rescuing at least 1,000 boat migrants

 More than 300 people died last week trying to make the crossing, which claimed 3,500 lives last year even before Italy closed its Mare Nostrum search and rescue mission in December.

 The coast guard ship Fiorillo and several cutters were sent to the latest rescue, along with four merchant ships and two tug boats which were diverted to join the operation.
-One navy ship, two police patrol ships and a Maltese vessel had also been mobilized, the coast guard spokesman said.
+One navy ship, two police patrol ships and a Maltese vessel had also been mobilised, the coast guard spokesman said.
+(Reporting by Isla Binnie; Editing by Mark Heinrich)